macloo/python-adv-web-apps/docs/scraping.rst

 A BeautifulSoup scraping example
 --------------------------------

-To demonstrate a whole process of thinking through a small scraping project, I made a `Jupyter Notebook <soup_practice.ipynb>`_ that shows how I broke down the problem step by step, and tested one thing at a time, to reach the solution I wanted.
+To demonstrate the process of thinking through a small scraping project, I made a `Jupyter Notebook <https://github.com/macloo/python-adv-web-apps/blob/master/python_code_examples/scraping/soup_practice.ipynb>`_ that shows how I broke down the problem step by step, and tested one thing at a time, to reach the solution I wanted.
 Open the notebook here on GitHub to follow along and see all the steps.
+(If that link doesn't work, `try this instead <https://nbviewer.jupyter.org/github/macloo/python-adv-web-apps/blob/master/python_code_examples/scraping/soup_practice.ipynb>`_.)

 The code in the *final cell* of the notebook produces `this 51-line CSV file <https://github.com/macloo/python-adv-web-apps/blob/master/python_code_examples/scraping/movies.csv>`_ by scraping 10 separate web pages.